 The Common Data Model

-The CDM is a standardized, modular, and extensible collection of data schemas that Microsoft published to help you build, use, and analyze data.
-This collection of predefined schemas consists of entities, attributes, semantic metadata, and relationships.
+In addition to the metadata system, the CDM includes a set of standardized, extensible data schemas that Microsoft and its partners have published.
+This collection of predefined schemas includes entities, attributes, semantic metadata, and relationships.
 The schemas represent commonly used concepts and activities, such as Account and Campaign, to simplify the creation, aggregation, and analysis of data.
-This graphic shows some elements of those schemas.
+This graphic shows some elements of the standard entities.
 More information: CDM repository on GitHub

 More information: CDM poster